Krastanov/bioreactor/README.md

   variables (`reactor` of class `Reactor`, `db` as an `sqlite3 connection` object, `calibration` as a `json dict`, etc.) spread over submodules (`reactor`, `database`, `calibration`, etc.).
-The number of wells is hard codded (maybe it will move to `calibration` in the distant future).
+The number of wells is hard coded (maybe it will move to `calibration` in the distant future).

-- Three threads are running: the scheduler from submodule `scheduler` and the web interface from submodule `web`.
-The web interface talks to the scheduler, but the scheduler does not talk to anybody.
-The third thread is the temperature control.
+- Three threads are created: the scheduler from submodule `scheduler`; the web interface from submodule `web`; the temperature control.
+The web interface talks to the scheduler from a single location.
+The scheduler does not talk to anybody.

-- An `sqlite` on-disk database is used by both threads.
+- An `sqlite` on-disk database is used by most threads.
 Both threads access the database for reading and writing, relying only on `sqlite`'s internal locks.
   No optimizations of disk access are done (might lead to wear of flash-based drives).